komsan-k/verilog-fpga-lab-series/Lab_8_Simple_ALU/README.md

 2. Extend the ALU to 8-bit width.
 3. Implement increment and decrement operations.
 4. Use a parameterized opcode width and input size.
-5. Design a register file to connect to the ALU inputs and outputs.

 ## 7. Conclusion